FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 >
 > Database settings like port, password, and so forth are not intended to be exported because database settings are node specific.

 You can export the server configuration files using the *Import or Export Server Configuration* page or command line utility.
 Use the command line utility to customize which folders and files will be exported.
-For more information, see <a href="#Export" class="MCXref xref">Export server configuration files from the command line</a> and <a href="#Import" class="MCXref xref">Import server configuration files from the command line</a>.
+For more information, see [Export server configuration files from the command line](#Export) and [Import server configuration files from the command line](#Import).

 Any administrator with import and export configuration privileges can access the *Import or Export Server Configuration* page to import or export the server configuration information.
 Any administrator who can access the server can use the command line to import or export server information.